Yakovlev Yak-3: Operators

-Modern production Yak fighters
+Reproductions

 From 1991 to 2002 there were 21 Yakovlev Yak-3, Yak-7 and Yak-9 aircraft produced in the former Soviet Union using the original plans and dies.
 These aircraft are powered by the American Allison V-1710 or the Pratt & Whitney R-1830 Twin Wasp engine in place of the Klimov V-12s used during the war.
 Several of these aircraft are airworthy, mostly based in the United States with others in Germany, Australia and New Zealand.
 Others have been converted to "Yak-3U" status from original Yak-11 trainers for private owners and museums.

 Flying a modified modern production Yak-3UPW powered by a Pratt & Whitney R-2000 engine, William Whiteside set an official international speed record for piston-engined aircraft in the under-3000 kg category on 10 October 2011, reaching 655 km/h over a 3 km course at the Bonneville Salt Flats in Utah in the United States, greatly exceeding the previous record of 491 km/h set in 2002 by Jim Wright.
-The following day, Whiteside used the same aircraft to set an unofficial speed record for aircraft in the category of 669 km/h over the same 3-km (1.863-mile) course.
+The following day, Whiteside used the same aircraft to set another speed record for aircraft in the category of 669 km/h over the same 3-km (1.864-mile) course.